 The best T206 baseball cards feature some of the more popular players of the time, and the majority have only increased in value and rarity over the past century.

-Given the history, it’s no surprise that you’ll have to spend a solid chunk of cash to get one at auction, with the majority of cards graded below at 4 or below.
+Given the history, it’s no surprise that you’ll have to spend a solid chunk of cash to get one at auction, with most cards graded below four or below.
 After all, it’s a 100-year-old card featuring a Hall of Famer, and they don’t come cheap!

-You’ll also have to be wary of buying an ungraded card, as there’s a large market for fakes considering the prices.
+Considering the prices, you’ll also have to be wary of buying an ungraded card, as there’s a large market for fakes.
 Here are some of the best to look out for if you want to add a T206 to your collection, with five of the biggest names in baseball.

-Honus Wagner’s T206 card shows the icon in his Pittsburgh Pirates jersey, with a warm orange background.
+The T206 Honus Wagner card shows the icon in his Pittsburgh Pirates jersey, with a warm orange background.
 It’s the holy grail of the T206 set, meaning that even a lower-grade card will fetch big bucks at auction.
 But why is it so expensive compared to others?

 It’s rumored that Wagner took an ethical stance against the production of his cards, as it would promote buying cigarettes to children.
 (It was either that or a fallout with the ATC over how much he was supposed to be paid.)

 The ATC ceased production after Wagner spoke out, leaving somewhere between 50 and 200 of his cards in existence.
 A century on, it’s easy to see why it’s one of the most valuable in the set, and even reprints can go for $40.